withtreasure/api-java-client/README.md

 [![Build Status](https://travis-ci.org/abiquo/api-java-client.svg?branch=master)](https://travis-ci.org/abiquo/api-java-client)

 This is an API client for the [Abiquo API](http://wiki.abiquo.com/).
 The Abiquo API is a RESTful API, so any REST client can be used to connect to it.
-This project uses [OkHttp](http://square.github.io/okhttp/) and [Jackson](https://github.com/FasterXML/jackson) (although users can configure any json library for serialization and deserialization) and just provides some high level functions and enforces some best practices to make it easier to perform the common tasks.
+This project uses [OkHttp](http://square.github.io/okhttp/) and [Jackson](https://github.com/FasterXML/jackson) and just provides some high level functions to enforce some best practices to make it easier to perform the common tasks.

 ## Installation